Home China Page Tao of China Journey to the West Comments

 Ambiguous Chinese are both Confucian & Taoist

-In our discussion of TaoismÕs history we see that Taoism is defined in opposition to Confucianism.
-As we shall see, the Taoist/Confucian polarity defined Chinese thought before their differentiation in the 2nd century BC and has continued to define Chinese thought ever since.
+In our discussion of Taoism’s history, we see that Taoism is defined in opposition to Confucianism.
+As we shall see, the Taoist/Confucian polarity defined Chinese thought before their differentiation in the 2nd century BCE and has continued to define Chinese thought ever since.
 Therefore in this paper, we will try to focus upon the polar balance between the two, rather than just looking at Taoism independently.

-Part of the tao of China, is that rarely is anything as it seems.
-WeÕve already seen this phenomenon frequently.
+As is evident from our discussion thus far, Chinese culture is rarely as it seems, at least from the Western perspective.
+We’ve already seen this phenomenon frequently.
 The Tao is nothing mystical, just a method or path.
-China has no name, and is just called the Middle Kingdom.
+China has no name, and is simply called the Middle Kingdom.
 The Chinese tend to belong to three religions not just one.
 One of these religions, Taoism, did not name itself and instead is a catchall term for all the indigenous religions.
 We will see that neither did Lao Tzu, the traditional founder of Taoism, form a religion called Taoism, nor did Confucius found the philosophy called Confucianism.
-Further Taoism, while including many prehistoric shamanistic cults and practices, attempts to transcend its superstitions.[viii]
+Further, Taoism, while including many prehistoric shamanistic cults and practices, attempts to transcend its superstitions.[viii]

 In this discussion we have suggested that Taoism represented the subculture of the Chinese people as separate from the aristocratic culture of imperial China.
 This raises more than a few questions.
 What did this subculture consist of?
 What were these shamanistic traditions that are such a part of Taoism?
 Why was there a split?
 What is the nature of Taoism's opposite, i.e. the aristocratic culture?

-This humble chapter certainly doesnÕt know the answers to these questions.
-However if your interest has been piqued enough to continue reading, IÕm sure the answer to these questions could be found in the following pages.
+This humble chapter certainly doesn’t know the answers to these questions.
+However if your interest has been piqued enough to continue reading, I’m sure the answer to these questions could be found in the following pages.

 [i]The Taoist Body by Kristofer Schipper, University of California Press, 1993, p.5